ronkzinho/old-generators-optimizer/README.md

 And also don't forget to change the minecraft folder(on the hotkey script) with where your minecraft saves are.

 The supported generators in the [website](https://oldgenoptimizer.tk/)

+FSG_Macro_slow - only loads one seed at the time, useful for slowers pcs FSG_Macro - loads two seeds at the time